ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/aws/deploying-ams-at-aws-wavelength.md

+---
-# Deploying Ant Media Server at AWS Wavelength
+title: Ant Media Server with AWS Wavelength
+sidebar_position: 5
+---

 AWS Wavelength enables developers to build applications that deliver ultra-low latencies to mobile devices and end users.
 Wavelength deploys standard AWS compute and storage services to the edge of telecommunication carriers' 5G networks.